cogpunk/math/README.md

 		map.put(n, prob);
 	}

-	ComparableEventProbabilityProfileImpl<Integer, Fraction> dice = new ComparableEventProbabilityProfileImpl<Integer, Fraction>(
+	ComparableEventProbabilityProfileImpl<Integer, Fraction> dice
+		= new ComparableEventProbabilityProfileImpl<Integer, Fraction>(
 			map, new FractionOperator());

-	// Determine the probabilities of all possible results of adding the dice values together using the EventProbabilityProfileAdditionAggregationStrategy
+	// Determine the probabilities of all possible results of adding the dice values together
+	// using the EventProbabilityProfileAdditionAggregationStrategy

-	EventProbabilityProfileAggregator<Integer, Integer, Fraction> aggregator = new EventProbabilityProfileAggregator<Integer, Integer, Fraction>(
+	EventProbabilityProfileAggregator<Integer, Integer, Fraction> aggregator
+		= new EventProbabilityProfileAggregator<Integer, Integer, Fraction>(
-			new EventProbabilityProfileAdditionAggregationStrategy<Integer>(new IntegerOperator()),
+			new EventProbabilityProfileAdditionAggregationStrategy<Integer>(
-			new FractionOperator(), dice, dice, dice);
+				new IntegerOperator()), new FractionOperator(), dice, dice, dice);

 	// Print out the results to the console